Special Libraries Association: Naming controversy

-From the time of the founding of the SLA there has been some controversy surrounding the terminology used in the name Special Libraries Association.
+From the time of the founding of the SLA, there was some controversy surrounding the terminology used in the name Special Libraries Association.
 At the time of SLAs founding there was an almost immediate backlash against the term special library or special librarian.
 For some, the term was too specific in that it had been used on a limited basis to that time to define reference collections which were limited or narrow in some way.
 For others, the term was too broad, focusing on a general type of collection rather than the work that the special librarian does.
 John Cotton Dana himself acknowledged the inadequacy of the name in the years following SLA's founding but noted the term was chosen by default as no other term would be as accurate yet encompassing.
-This debate continues today among organization members and official name changes were considered in 1982, 2003, and 2009 but they were eventually voted down by the membership.
+This debate continued among organization members and official name changes were considered in 1982, 2003, and 2009 but they were eventually voted down by the membership.

+During the early 2000s, there was an initiative to improve the branding of the association, which was seeing a decline in membership from around 14,400 in 1997 to 12,000 in 2002.
+At times there were efforts to make the brand "SLA" without reference to the "Library" part of the name; while numerous members were proud of being known as librarians, others felt it too narrow a category for the kind of work they were doing.